 Saint Martin's University is regionally accredited by the Northwest Commission on Colleges and Universities.
-Our undergraduate civil engineering and mechanical engineering programs are accredited by the Engineering Accreditation Commission of ABET, www.abet.org; our education programs are accredited by the Washington State Board of Education and the Teacher Education Accreditation Council (TEAC); our social work programs are accredited by the Council on Social Work Education (CSWE); our graduate counseling psychology programs are accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC); and our School of Business has been accredited by the Accreditation Council of Business Schools and Programs (ACBSP); and our undergraduate nursing program, the RN-BSN, is accredited by the Commission on Collegiate Nursing Education (CCNE).
+Our undergraduate civil engineering and mechanical engineering programs are accredited by the Engineering Accreditation Commission of ABET; our education programs are accredited by the Washington State Board of Education and the Teacher Education Accreditation Council (TEAC); our social work programs are accredited by the Council on Social Work Education (CSWE); our graduate counseling psychology programs are accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC); our School of Business has been accredited by the Accreditation Council of Business Schools and Programs (ACBSP); and our undergraduate nursing program, the RN-BSN, is accredited by the Commission on Collegiate Nursing Education (CCNE).

 The University is a member of the American Association of Colleges’ Association of Higher Education, Council for Independent Colleges, Council for the Advancement and Support of Education, Independent Colleges of Washington, National Catholic Education Association, Northwest Association of Private Colleges and Universities, Washington Friends of Higher Education, Service Members Opportunity Colleges and American Association of Benedictine Colleges and Universities.